 Let me start by saying that the camera on Redmi 1S is a winner.
 Not only does the camera specs look good, it actually takes decent photos in all lighting conditions.
 Something like Moto E which costs Rs.1000 more, doesn’t even offer auto-focus.
 Although the camera isn’t as fast as on Xiaomi Mi 3 (d’oh), the autofocus works very well.

 The Camera UI is very similar to what we saw on Xiaomi Mi 3 and other MIUI devices.
-It comes with a host of features including live filters, scene modes, ability to scan QR code, options to adjust white balance, exposure and ISO, and many more.
+It comes with a host of features including live filters, scene modes, the ability to scan QR code, options to adjust white balance, exposure and ISO, and many more.
 One can also choose the picture quality which reduces or increases the JPEG compression.
-The front facing camera is just 1.6 MP, but can take some decent selfies.
+The front-facing camera is just 1.6 MP but can take some decent selfies.

 The Redmi 1S can capture 1080p Full HD videos without breaking a sweat, again something which isn’t a norm for smartphones in this price range.
-There are live filters and options to change white balance, exposure etc., much like the camera mode.
-The videos come out pretty well in day light conditions, but struggles with noise compression at low light.
+There are live filters and options to change white balance, exposure, etc., much like the camera mode.
+The videos come out pretty well in daylight conditions but struggle with noise compression at low light.
 All in all, you have a very usable camcorder in your hands.